Amalaltlb/Power-BI-Customer-Service-Analytics-Dashboard/README.md

 # 📞 Customer Service Dashboard - Power BI

 This project aims to create a Power BI dashboard to evaluate SLA performance, revenue trends, and team efficiency using anonymized call center data from 2018 to 2021.
-The dashboard supports the regional director in making data-driven decisions to improve customer service performance and enhance operational efficiency.
+The dashboard is built to support the regional director in making data-driven decisions to improve customer service performance and enhance operational efficiency.

 Note: This dashboard was created as part of the certification exam for the Data Analyst course.